Our Lady of Pellevoisin

 In 1876, a domestic servant, Estelle Faguette, reported receiving a series of fifteen apparitions of the Blessed Virgin Mary, and recovered from a serious illness, tuberculosis.
 A distinctive feature of Faguette's apparitions was her claim that the Virgin wished her devotees to wear a Scapular of the Sacred Heart.

-Following authorization by the Archbishop of Bourges in 1877, Faguette's bedroom was transformed into an oratory.
 Pellevoisin rapidly became a place of pilgrimage, the shrine of Our Lady of Pellevoisin.
 Pope Leo XIII encouraged the pilgrimages by approving indulgences to pilgrims, and also approved related devotions to Our Lady.

 In 1983, Archbishop Paul Vignancour of Bourges formally declared Faguette's cure to be inexplicable in the light of medical science and that her recovery could rightly be regarded as a miracle by Catholics.

 Estelle Faguette

 Estelle Faguette was born 12 September 1843 at Saint-Memmie near Châlons-sur-Marne and joined the Children of Mary at the age of 14.
 She entered an order of Augustinian nursing sisters, but left while still a novice.
-She tripped and fell on a staircase; although the sprain seemed trivial at first, two weeks later, her leg was immobilised and doctors considered amputation.
-On 15 September 1863, Faguette reluctantly accepted that she could not pursue the life of a nursing sister and returned to her parents’ home.
+During her stay, she fell ill several times, which led to her departure.
+On 15 September 1863, Faguette reluctantly accepted that she could not pursue the life of a nursing sister and returned to her parents' home.